 Should an organization/entity question an invoice amount, the Westerly Education Center Executive Director must be notified within 10 days of the invoice issue date.
 The amount in question will be reviewed by both parties.
 If it is deemed a correction is necessary, a revised invoice will be issued.

 Cancellations of the multi-use room are required 20 business days prior to the scheduled event in order to avoid a 15% penalty fee and ensure a refund of deposit.
 For all other rooms, a 24-hour notice is required.
 To cancel a room reservation, contact the marketing director at firstname.lastname@example.org.

 The OPC will give priority to the scheduling of academic credit courses and workforce development programs each semester at the Westerly Education Center.
 In addition, any degree-granting programs being offered at the center will receive top scheduling priority.

-Participating institutions that wish for their course schedules to be printed in the online calendar each semester must submit all course schedule information prior to publication deadlines.
+Participating institutions that wish for their course schedules to be printed in the online calendar each semester must submit all course schedule information.

-All course descriptions must be submitted electronically to the Executive Director.
+All course descriptions should be submitted electronically to the Executive Director.
 Rooms will begin being assigned on the opening date for submission.
 Rooms will be assigned on a first-come, first-serve basis.

 Multi-Use Room 201 will be reserved for conferences, workshops, and special events and may not be available for credit courses except when not previously booked by another entity.